Shakeskeyboarde/vite-plugin-data/packages/plugin/README.md

 ## Data Loader Dependencies

 Data loaders may use file system resources that are not imported or required.
-These dependencies can't be detected automatically by Vite, so they must be defined explicitly.
+These dependencies can't be detected automatically, so they must be defined explicitly.
 This is done using a special configuration comment in a data loader file.

 Here's an example of a data loader that reads the contents of a text file.